What is Line Balancing? | Methods, Benefits & Tools

 How to Create

 To balance a production line: (1) Measure the cycle time of every work element at every station using time study or video analysis.
 (2) Calculate the takt time based on customer demand.
 (3) Create a Yamazumi chart to visualize current workload distribution.
 (4) Identify stations exceeding takt time (bottlenecks) and stations with excess capacity.
 (5) Redistribute work elements from overloaded stations to underloaded ones, respecting precedence constraints and skill requirements.
 (6) Validate the new balance by measuring actual performance.
-Yamazo VAS automates steps 1-3 and provides the data foundation for steps 4-6.
+Yamazo Studio automates steps 1-3 and provides the data foundation for steps 4-6.

 Example